wp-cologne/static-style-loader/README.md

 ## Installation

-1. Upload the `static-style-loader` folder to the `/wp-content/plugins/` directory.
+1. Download the `.zip` file from the link above.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. In your WordPress Admin, go to **Plugins > Add New > Upload Plugin**.
+3. Select the downloaded zip file and click **Install Now**.
+4.  **Activate** the plugin.
-3. Deactivate the original Automatic.css plugin.
+5. Deactivate and remove the original Automatic.css plugin.
-4. Check your frontend to ensure styles are loading correctly.
+6. Check your frontend to ensure styles are loading correctly.

 ## How it works